 I called Apple Japan and they wanted a stupid ¥52,000 (US$430) to replace the old (Radeon) HD4850 MXM GPU; an internet search yielded no great deals other than some greedy people wanting $300+ for a S/H HD6970M from Thailand.
 So, I took the bull by the horns, removed the GPU and disassembled the heat sink.
 (By the way Apple design engineers, this model has very poor thermal design because the cooling fan is much too far from the heatsink which accumulates house dust and that is likely why these cards failed; you REALLY should have recalled the GPU for this model too as well as for the 2011 iMac GPU thermal problems and I am surprised no enterprising lawyer started a class action.)

-(Info on Apple's previous repair extension programs for Video/GPU problems with some iMacs and MacBook Pros are linked on video topics page.
+(Info on Apple's previous repair extension programs for Video/GPU problems with some iMacs and MacBook Pros were linked on the video topics page.
 They expire over time but here's the Apple page of current Apple Exchange and Repair Extension Programs.
-(Past examples were Early 2011 - Early 2013 MacBook Pro Repair Extension Program for Video/GPU Issues and iMac (27-inch): AMD Radeon 6970M Video Card Replacement Program (from Aug.
+(Past examples were Early 2011 - Early 2013 MacBook Pro Repair Extension Program for Video/GPU Issues (expired December 31, 2016), and iMac (27-inch): AMD Radeon 6970M Video Card Replacement Program (from Aug.
 2013 - program now expired).
 Repair programs for 15" Mid 2010 MacBook Pro and (2008 era) Macbook Pro Nvidia GeForce 8600M GT have expired.)

 I took the bare MXM GPU card to a large professional BGA reballing/reflowing factory I know nestled among Japanese-pear fields in the suburbs of Tokyo.
 They X-rayed it and found cracks in the solder joints under the BGA so they removed, reballed, and reflowed it for the "princely" sum of ¥6750 (US$56) - a great deal and thanks Kei-All.